Vij5 ambassador Edwin Pelser

 Edwin Pelser

-When Edwin receives feedback from his customers about the products they have purchased, he likes it very much "I regularly receive pictures and sometimes information that I can give back to the designer or manufacturer.
-That's nice, for me this is what closes the cycle.
-It should actually happen much more that the user gives back what is good and what is not."
+When Edwin receives feedback from his customers about the products they have purchased, he really enjoys that.
+"I regularly get pictures sent to me and sometimes also information that I can pass on to the designer or producer.
+That's nice, because I feel that this is what makes the cycle complete.
+It should actually happen much more often that the user gives back what is good and what is not."

 Edwin has a preference for a number of brands.
 These brands are widely represented in his shop.
 "Maybe I'm not that commercial in this, but for me, it's not just about the products, but also about the way I work with the designers.
 When the contact is nice, it's also a matter of awarding.
 Apart from that, there are of course a number of pillars, one of which is that I must be able to tell the story behind a product.
 If I can't do that, it won't fit in the shop."